Watts family murders: Arrest and charges

-On November 29, Colorado authorities released surveillance footage captured in the early morning hours of August 13 on a neighbor's security camera, which showed Watts, hours after he killed his wife and daughters, loading a gas can into the bed of his pickup truck, and then backing the vehicle into his garage.
-Police believed that he was transporting the bodies of his family to the remote oil work site where they were later discovered.
-This was shortly after Shanann was seen returning home from a business trip, and proved that she never left the home with their daughters the day they disappeared, as Watts had claimed to police.
+On November 29, Colorado authorities released surveillance footage recorded in the early morning hours of August 13 by a neighbor's security camera.
+The video showed Watts loading a gas can into the bed of his pickup truck and then backing the vehicle into his garage.
+Investigators concluded that he was transporting his daughters and his wife's body to the remote oil site where they were later found.
+The footage, captured shortly after Shanann returned home from her business trip, demonstrated that she did not leave the house with the children that morning, contradicting Watts's initial statements to police.

-The case has been connected in the media to the crime of family annihilation (familicide).
-Many of these crimes occur in August, before school starts, which may delay detection and investigation.
-According to former FBI profiler Candice DeLong, cases such as this are rare because "family annihilators usually commit suicide after the murders", an action that Watts claimed to have contemplated out of guilt for his actions.

-In an interview on Dr. Phil, Watts's lawyer claimed that he had confessed to killing Shanann after an argument regarding divorce.
-During the murder, Bella walked in on the couple.
-Watts then told her that Shanann was sick.
-He loaded Shanann's body and the girls, without their car seats, into the back seat of his work truck.
-He later smothered the girls, one after the other.
+The case has been widely associated in media coverage with the phenomenon of family annihilation (familicide).
+Many such crimes occur in August, before the start of the school year, which can delay detection and investigation.
+Former FBI profiler Candice DeLong noted that cases of this type are uncommon because "family annihilators usually commit suicide after the murders", an action Watts later claimed he had contemplated out of guilt.
+In an interview on Dr. Phil, Watts's attorney stated that Watts confessed to killing Shanann following an argument about divorce.
+During the attack, Bella entered the room, and Watts told her that Shanann was ill.
+He then loaded Shanann's body and the two girls—without their car seats—into the back seat of his work truck, later smothering the children one after the other.

 Plea deal and sentencing

 Watts pleaded guilty to the murders on November 6.
-The death penalty was not put forward by the District Attorney of Weld County on the request of Shanann's family, who did not wish for any further deaths.
-They were supportive of his decision to accept the plea deal.
-On November 19, he was sentenced to five life sentences—three consecutive and two concurrent—without the possibility of parole.
-He received an additional 48 years for the unlawful termination of Shanann's pregnancy and 36 years for three charges of tampering with a deceased body.
+The District Attorney of Weld County did not pursue the death penalty at the request of Shanann's family, who stated that they did not wish for any further deaths and supported Watts's decision to accept the plea agreement.
+On November 19, he was sentenced to five life terms—three to be served consecutively and two concurrently—without the possibility of parole.
+He received an additional 48 years for the unlawful termination of Shanann's pregnancy and 36 years for three counts of tampering with a deceased human body.

-On December 3, 2018, Watts was moved to an out-of-state location due to "security concerns".
-On December 5, he arrived at Dodge Correctional Institution, a maximum-security prison in Waupun, Wisconsin, to continue serving his life sentences.
+On December 3, 2018, Watts was transferred to an out‑of‑state facility due to "security concerns".
+Two days later, on December 5, he arrived at Dodge Correctional Institution, a maximum-security prison in Waupun, Wisconsin, where he continues to serve his life sentences.